gbadedata/swiftdeploy/README.md

   report_file: audit_report.md
 ```

-The required base fields from Stage 4A are preserved unchanged:
+The required base fields from Stage A are preserved unchanged:

 ```yaml
 services: